mvolkmann/blog/src/swift/Fastlane.md

        - Select "Developer".
        - Toggle "Dark Appearance" to the desired setting.
 1. From the `fastlane` subdirectory enter `bundle exec fastlane screenshots`.
-   This runs faster than just entering `fastlane screenshots`.
    This generates a lot of output and takes several minutes to complete.
 1. The produced screenshot `.png` files will be in `fastlane/screenshots` directory.